AlessioBugetti/histogram-equalization/README.md

 - CUDA execution time for each scan algorithm.
 - Speedup ratios compared to CPU implementation.
 - Measurements are averaged over multiple iterations to ensure reliable results.

+## Credits
+The images used, placed in the data folder, were sourced from the official European Space Agency (ESA) website dedicated to the Hubble Space Telescope.
+All credits to [NASA](http://www.nasa.gov/)/[ESA](http://www.esa.int/).

 ## License
 This project is licensed under the GPL-3.0-only License.
 See the [`LICENSE`](../LICENSE) file for more details.